cool-pushkar/test1/README.md

 test repository

-This is just for testni purpose...
+This is just for testing purpose...

+Updated by Pushkar Singh